LostArtefacts/TRX/docs/16-OUTFITS.md

   },
   "LGT_SHOTGUN": {
     "hand_r": 65,
+    "torso": 72,
   },
 }
 ```
 </details>

 The map keys must match known engine weapons.
 See [weapons](13-WEAPONS.md) and
 `cfg/weapons.json5` for reference.
-Any entry may omit hand or thigh meshes.
+Any entry may omit hand, thigh or torso, and
+note that specific gun types will only look for particular entries.
+For example,
+defining a `thigh_l` property for `LGT_SHOTGUN` is meaningless and will be
-Missing fields imply that no mesh is drawn for that slot.
+ignored.
+Any missing fields imply that no mesh is drawn for that slot.

 <table>
   <tr valign="top" align="left">